Julius Rosenwald: YMCAs for African Americans

 In 1910, the YMCA asked Rosenwald to fund a proposal for a new building in Chicago; Rosenwald replied that he would contribute only if a center for African Americans were also constructed.
 The result was the Wabash Avenue YMCA, opened in 1914, which would later become an historic landmark.
 The Wabash "Y" greatly aided blacks' integration into Chicago during the Great Migration.
 It is still operating today.

 Rosenwald went on to offer challenge grants to cities across the United States to build YMCAs for African Americans.
 Rosenwald promised to give $25,000 to any city that could raise $75,000 to build a YMCA for African Americans.
 Between 1911 and 1933, Rosenwald provided over $600,000 toward the building of 25 YMCAs in 24 cities across the United States, including one in Harlem.

+NAACP

+In the early days of the founding of the NAACP Rosenwald contributed several thousands of dollars to help its establishment.
+He also helped them find a venue for their 1912 meeting in Chicago, which was held at his synagogue, Temple Sinai.
+The Rosenwald Fund continued to contribute to the work of the NAACP in education and legal defense.

+Exhibition in Washington, DC

+The National Building Museum in Washington, DC is holding an exhibition entitled, "A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America."
+Though photographs by photographer/curator Andrew Feiler, it documents the relationship between Rosenwald and Washington this story, with interviews of former students, teachers, and community leaders, drawings, school models and videos.
+The exhibition is open through Jan.
+2027.

 Samuel Reshevsky

 Rosenwald was the patron of chess prodigy Samuel Reshevsky.
 He encouraged Reshevsky to earn a university degree so as not to be completely dependent upon chess for his living.
 Reshevsky did so, earning his degree in accounting from the University of Chicago.